Echo State Condition at the Critical Point: Summary, Discussion and Outlook

+The background of this paper is to investigate the limit of recurrent connectivity in ESNs.
+The preliminary hypothesis towards the main work can be summarized in fig. \ref{conn_func}.
+Initially it is hard to quantify the transition point between uniformly state contracting and non-state contracting ESNs exactly.
+However, for normal matrices and one neuron networks the gap between the sufficient condition and the necessary condition collapses in a way that there are two neighboring open sets.
+The first open set is known to have the ESP, and the other open set evidently does not have the ESP.
+What remains is the boundary set.
+The boundary set is interesting to analyze because it can easily be shown that here power law forgetting can occur.

-The proof shows a network as outlined in sect. \ref{sec:esn} is an ESN even if the largest eigenvalue of the recurrent connectivity matrix is equal to $1$ and if the transfer function is either eq. \ref{tanh} or \ref{sigmoid}.
+The proof of sect. \ref{sec:limit} shows a network is an ESN even if the largest eigenvalue of the recurrent connectivity matrix is equal to $1$ and if the transfer function is either eq. \ref{tanh} or \ref{sigmoid}.
 The proof is also extensible to other transfer functions.
 On the other hand it is obvious that some transfer functions result in networks that are not ESNs.
-For example a linear transfer function ($\theta(x) = x$) is {\em not} universal state contracting.
+For example a linear transfer function ($\theta(x) = x$) is {\em not} state contracting.

-Even if the network is universal state contracting it is not necessarily exponentially universal state contracting.
+Even if the network is state contracting, it is not necessarily exponentially uniformly state contracting.
 Its rate of convergence might follow a power law in the slowest case.
-An example of power law forgetting has been shown in the previous section.
+Several examples for power law forgetting have been shown in the present work.
 More examples of preliminary learning have been outlined in \cite{neco2015}.
-One important target of the present research is to allow for a kind of memory compression in the reservoir, by letting only the unpredicted input enter the reservoir.
+One important target of the present research is to allow for a kind of memory compression in the reservoir by letting only the unpredicted input enter the reservoir.

+One ultimate target of the present work is to find a way to organize reservoirs as recurrent filters with a memory compression feature.
+In order to bring concepts of data compression into the field of reservoir computing and in order to project as much as possible of the input history to the limit size reservoir, principles of memory compression have to be transferred into reservoir computing.
+However, the reservoir computing techniques that are analogous to classic memory compression have not been identified so far.

+Another topic that needs further investigation is entropy in time series.
+Power law forgetting is only possible if the time series that relates to the criticality is either of a finite entropy, i.e., from a certain point in time all following entries of the time series can be predicted from the previous entries, or if the network simply ignores certain aspects of the incoming time series.

+There also potential analogies in biology.
+Several measurements of memory decay in humans exist that reveal that there the forgetting follows a power law at least for a large fraction of the investigated examples \cite{rubin1996one,kahana2002note}.